mrakgr/The-Spiral-Language/readme.md

             ) network
 ```

 This is how `init` is made.
-If the layer has a `weigths` field it is passed in the context `s` and that return the network weights.
+If the layer has a `weights` field it is passed in the context `s` and that returns the network weights after the function has been evaluated.
 Though rather than just setting weights to that, it wraps it in a function.

 This has the property that if the layer is reinitialized later, those parts that have already been initialized are not affected.
 The reason why this is done is that the net might have a body, but also branches that might need to be initialized separately.